Miroslav (given name)

-Miroslav (Cyrillic script: Мирослав) is a Slavic masculine given name.
-It is derived from the Slavic elements mirŭ ("peace, world") and slava ("glory"), thus meaning 'one who celebrates peace, one who celebrates the world'.
+Miroslav (Cyrillic: Мирослав) is a Slavic masculine given name.
+It is derived from the Slavic elements mirŭ ('peace, world') and -slav (slava, 'glory'), thus meaning 'one who celebrates peace, one who celebrates the world'.
 The feminine form of the name is Miroslava.

-It is popular in many Slavic countries, such as Serbia, Croatia, Slovakia and the Czech Republic.
+It is popular in many Slavic countries, such as Serbia, Croatia, Slovakia, and the Czech Republic.
 The Polish form of the name is Mirosław / Mirosława.

 The Ukrainian form of the name is Myroslav (/uk/) / Myroslava (/uk/).